viettranuk/DataProcessingExperiment/README.md

 This is a small web application that processes account transaction data to calculate tax figures for a client tax return.
 The focus is on the data input/manipulation stage of the process which is achieved through an upload feature.

-The transaction data has 4 columns:
+The transaction data has 4 columns

 - Account (text)
 - Description (text)